mohit-marathe/zetajs/README.md

 [Embind-based](https://blog.allotropia.de/2024/04/30/libreoffice-javascripted/) JavaScript scripting
 capabilities for LibreOffice.
 But it aims to provide a nicer, more idiomatic JavaScript experience, and completely hides the underlying machinery.
-In the future, it may even move away from that underyling Embind layer, in a backward-compatible way.)
+In the future, it may even move away from that underlying Embind layer, in a backward-compatible way.)

 ## Demo